Westminster system

 The Palace of Westminster, after which the Westminster system is named.
 It is the home of the UK Parliament.

-The Westminster system, or Westminster model, is a type of parliamentary government modelled on that of the Parliament of the United Kingdom.
-Key aspects of the system include an executive branch made up of members of the legislature which is responsible to the legislature; the presence of parliamentary opposition parties; and a ceremonial head of state who is separate from the head of government.
+The Westminster system, or Westminster model, is a type of parliamentary government found in, and elsewhere derived from, the Parliament of the United Kingdom.
+Key aspects of the system include an executive branch made up of members of the legislature which is responsible to the legislature, the presence of parliamentary opposition parties, and a ceremonial head of state who is separate from the head of government.
 The term derives from the Palace of Westminster, the seat of the British parliament.
 The Westminster system can be contrasted with the presidential system, which originated in the United States, and with the semi-presidential system based on the government of France.

 The Westminster system is used, or was once used, in the national and subnational legislatures of most former colonies of the British Empire upon gaining self-government, beginning with the Province of Canada in 1848.
 However, many former colonies have since adopted other forms of government.
+The Parliament of the United Kingdom and the associated Westminster system played a "vanguard role" with worldwide influence on the spread of democracy, thus it is often known as "the mother of parliaments".

 Characteristics

-The Westminster system of government may include some of the following features:
+A Westminster system of government includes some or all of the following elements; a particular jurisdiction operating on the Westminster model would have features such as: